kubernetes/website/content/en/docs/concepts/storage/persistent-volumes.md

 * ROX - ReadOnlyMany
 * RWX - ReadWriteMany

+{{< caution >}}

-> __Important!__ A volume can only be mounted using one access mode at a time, even if it supports many.
+A volume can only be mounted using one access mode at a time, even if it supports many.
 For example, a GCEPersistentDisk can be mounted as ReadWriteOnce by a single node or ReadOnlyMany by many nodes, but not at the same time.
+Besides, it will be limited once a volume has been mounted on a single node with `ReadWriteOnce`.

+{{< /caution >}}

 | Volume Plugin        | ReadWriteOnce          | ReadOnlyMany          | ReadWriteMany|